Estimated fees (and disbursements)

-- If it is necessary to make or defend application to amend claims or to provide further information about an existing claim
+- If it is necessary to make or defend applications to amend claims or to provide; further information about an existing claim;

 The fees set out above cover all of the work in relation to the following key stages of a claim:

-- Taking our initial instructions, reviewing the papers and advising you on merits ands likely compensation (this is likely to be revised throughout the matter and subject to change)
+- Taking initial instructions, reviewing any papers and advising you on merits and likely compensation (this is likely to be revised throughout the matter and subject to change);

 The stages set out above are an indication and if some stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.